United Way hotline offers veterans local help no matter where they live

 “Typically, when I speak with the veteran, they are just very grateful that there was somebody out there who cared enough to follow up with them,” she said.
 “Even some veterans who don’t receive assistance are still grateful for someone who cared enough to reach out.”

-While the Department of Veterans Affairs runs several hotlines to help veterans use their internal resources and benefits, calling 211 gets veterans in touch with community-based organizations and nonprofits to meet everyday needs and challenges.
+In-demand services While the Department of Veterans Affairs runs several hotlines to help veterans use their internal resources and benefits, calling 211 gets veterans in touch with community-based organizations and nonprofits to meet everyday needs and challenges.
 When it’s appropriate, 211 specialists will refer veterans to their VA or to a Vet Center.

 Resources most in demand in San Antonio are for help with rent and utilities, said Andrew Sasseville, the United Way San Antonio’s senior vice president of accountability and community services.
 These are also some of the most challenging to attain, because of limited funds and the recurring issue of payments.